 Also in the universe as we know it, there will come a day when all the gas and all the dust that can contract into stars, indeed has done so and all the stars that have been ignited finally have burned up.
 Let's for convenience set this at 10^12 years after T = 0 (just a number, no try to be accurate!)

 Different stars have different lifetimes.
 Also that lifetimes lie at different places along the time axis.
-When one includes these two properties and still wants to perform the paradox solution, one can in mind elongate each star lifetime such that it stretches from T = 0 to T = 10^12 years after T = 0.
+When one includes these two properties and still wants to perform the Olbers paradox solution, one can in mind elongate each star lifetime into the past as well as into the future, such that it stretches from T = 0 to T = 10^12 years after T = 0.
 The entire amount of visible light a star radiates during its lifetime is thought to be spread out over these 10^12 years.
 The total output of light from the stars remains unchanged, only the stretch of time in which it occurs, changes.
 Then perform the solution.
-The visible entirety of stars is now a shell of 10^12 lightyears thickness, receding at lightspeed.
 After performing reduce the stretched-out star lifetimes back to their original position in time.

-It takes a longer time but the end result is still the same universe of dead stars and a radiation bath of starlight that haunts it forever.
+It takes a longer time but the end result is still the same universe of dead stars and a constant density of starlight that haunts it forever.

 The energy of the Sun can be set equal to N times the energy of one photon of yellow light.